Skip to main content

 Users can turn on one floor at a time to record the percentage value and save an image using the camera tool (in the top left corner).
 The legend in the right panel shows the "PASS" flag indicating the LEED passing range for each category separately.

-Step 6 - Enter data for each floor level (skip this step if you used drawing. tool)
+Step 6 - Enter data for each floor level

 Fill in the percentage values, for each level of the building, for both sDA and ASE.